Not Seen, nor Heard

 "Keep going out.
 There's a dirt road there."

 I can hear the sound of gravel as my tires move off the pavement.
 Dust is kicked into the air and forms a thin mist that coagulates on the windshield.
 The lights from the city in the distance all of a sudden seem a little brighter as I move toward the riverbank.
-I crawl along slowly looking out the driver's side window to see if I can see the edge of a canal that I know is by the abyss.
+I crawl along slowly looking out the driver's side window to see if I can see the edge of a canal that I know runs through the abyss.

 "Okay.
 Right there.
 I think that's it," and she nods her chin in the direction of what appears to be a tunnel.
 Her name is Audrey and she has prepared some sandwiches, a rice medley and some salads to give out to the people we encounter tonight.